 Did you find something you’d like for your own CBD labels?

 You can play with the information and elements to your advantage.
 For example, you can put the spotlight on the ingredients or benefits.

 If you’re special about something or your product offers extra benefits, be sure to display it on the label – GMO free, vegan, sugar free, or made from recycled materials.

 Booster and Strength – two powerful words, straight in your eyeball.
 They appear large and visible, and immediately attract attention to the benefits.
 Plus the active ingredients are listed on the front to make sure the customer knows just how awesome this product is.

 Not everything gets down to the design.
 High-quality material for your CBD labels is just as important.
 Make sure it’s durable enough to withstand handling.
-And since many products contain oil, you may want to choose a waterproof oil-resistant label that does not peel off or fade with time and use.
+And since many products contain oil, you may want to choose a waterproof and oil-resistant label that does not peel off or fade with time and use.